 Rosario Islands: The Cartagena, Colombia Beaches You Dreamt Of

-This archipelago is a mix of private and public islands that make up part of the Rosario and San Bernardo Corals National Park.
+This archipelago is a mix of private and public islands that make up part of the Rosario National Park.
 You can easily make any of these excursions a simple beach day, though I recommend staying overnight if you have the time.

 COST: A one-way ticket to the islands is 50,000 COP per person.
 Keep in mind, there is also a 19,000 COP fee to enter the national park which will be collected when you enter the docks.